lighting0217/type21/README.md

 # type21

-From Type2
+  -  update version from From Type2

-## Getting Started

-This project is a starting point for a Flutter application.
+  -  Under development of graduation project for undergraduate students

 A few resources to get you started if this is your first Flutter project: